ERN35T0/CV/README.md

 ## Ernesto Baquero

 Hi!
 I currently live in Lanzarote, Canary Islands and I am a junior developer.
-I worked for several years in the telecomunications industry and in my last job I was managing a team of 13 people in Madrid.
+I worked for several years in the telecommunications industry and in my last job I was managing a team of 13 people in Madrid.

 I've started to code in December.
 I've enrolled in Harvard CS50: Introduction to Computer Science and it has been extremely challenging and interesting so far.
 In February, I took part in the intensive 26-days experience of La Piscine with the School 42 in Madrid and we can call that a life changing experience!